-Despite being conscious of the gravity of Covid-19, local markets allow people to throng malls without masks, jeopardizing staff and shoppers lives at risk for third wave of virus infections as millions come in contact during shopping.
-The markets cannot be solely blamed for this as major part of negligence and ignorance falls on people’s side who endanger them and their love ones by not wearing masks and keeping social distancing.
+Despite being conscious of the gravity of COVID-19, local markets allow people to throng malls without masks, jeopardising staff and shoppers live at risk for the third wave of virus infections as millions come in contact during shopping.
+The markets cannot be solely blamed for this as a significant part of negligence and ignorance falls on people’s side who endanger them and their loved ones by not wearing masks and keeping social distancing.

-The total number of Covid cases in Pakistan has picked up steam as Pakistan has added about 829,933 confirmed cases.
-According to the NCOC, Pakistan on Saturday reported 113 more fatalities from Covid-19 as the third wave of Coronavirus continues to take lives despite government measures to contain the virus.
+The total number of COVID-19 cases in Pakistan has picked up steam as Pakistan has added about 829,933 confirmed cases.
+According to the NCOC, Pakistan on Saturday reported 113 more fatalities from COVID-19 as the third wave of Coronavirus continues to take lives despite government measures to contain the virus.
 If flouting of SOPs continues, rampaging infections will collapse Pakistan’s health system with shortages of medical oxygen and hospital beds.

-According to official data, deaths from COVID-19 reached 3,500 over the past 24 hours, taking the total toll in India to 211,853, according to official data.
-The world’s biggest producer of Covid-19 vaccines has finite number of shots remaining, worsening infections that has overwhelmed morgues and hospitals while families scramble for scarce oxygen and medicines.
+According to official data, deaths from COVID-19 reached 3,500 over the past 24 hours, taking the total toll in India to 211,853.
+The world’s biggest producer of COVID-19 vaccines has a finite number of shots remaining, worsening infections that has overwhelmed morgues and hospitals while families scramble for scarce oxygen and medicines.

-The NCOC, in a statement further said: “The current surge of Covid-19 cases in the country demands effective measures to control its further spread with special emphasis on reducing mobility during Eid-ul-Fitr.”
+The NCOC, in a statement, further said: “The current surge of COVID-19 cases in the country demands effective measures to control its further spread with special emphasis on reducing mobility during Eid-ul-Fitr.”

-Young children wear traditional outfits (shalwar kameez), little girls wear eastern garb with touch of churidaar.
-Men have a choice of wearing overworked fancy stuff or the subtly worked shalwar kameez.
-Women embellish their clothes with laces rather than buying ready made embroidered kurtis or going for embroidery that cost less but have the same effect whereas some prefer ready made Anarkali style shirts, teamed with less pricey khussas and simple churridaar.
+Young children wear traditional outfits (shalwar kameez).
+Most Little girls wear eastern garb with a touch of churidar.
+Furthermore, men have a choice of wearing overworked fancy stuff or the subtly worked shalwar kameez.
+Women embellish their clothes with laces rather than buy ready-made embroidered Kurtis or go for embroidery that costs less but has the same effect.
+In contrast, some prefer ready-made Anarkali style shirts, teamed with less pricey khussas and simple churidar.

-That is not to say we would not be giving ourselves a treat but we can spend more money helping others rather than going to markets, flouting SOPs and buying branded clothes for ourselves.
+That is not to say we would not be giving ourselves a treat, but we can spend more money helping others rather than going to markets, flouting SOPs and buying branded clothes for ourselves.